sheryew/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `HRInsight.jar` from [here](https://github.com/AY2324S1-CS2103-F13-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HRInsight.jar` command to run the application.<br>

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    - `list` : Lists all the details of an organization's employees.

-   - `find` : Finds persons whose names contain any of the given keywords.
+   - `find` : Finds employees whose names contain any of the given keywords.

    - `add n/John Doe p/87654321 e/john.doe@gmail.com a/Tokyo s/5000 b/2000 d/Sales dob/1992-07-21` : <br>
-     Adds a contact named `John Doe` to the Employee Database.
+     Adds an employee named `John Doe` to the employee list.

-   - `delete 3` : Deletes the 3rd contact shown in the current list.
+   - `delete 3` : Deletes the 3rd employee shown in the current list.

    - `claim 2 $/-60` : Deducts $60 from the claims of the 2nd employee in the list.